 Memorial Day weekend has never been more fun!
-Tickets to the Coca-Cola 600 -- the toughest test of man and machine -- and a spectacular, patriotic salute to our military heroes!
+Tickets to the Coca-Cola 600 -- NASCAR's toughest test of man and machine -- provide fans with a spectacular, patriotic salute to our military heroes!
 Afterward, enjoy the 62nd running of the legendary Coca-Cola 600 at America's Home for Racing, Charlotte Motor Speedway.

 Crashing Debut Paves Way for Historic Success in Johnson's First Cup Race

 Jimmie Johnson didn’t know which emotion was most appropriate – excitement or nervousness.

 The former off-road racer sat in his car as the minutes ticked away prior to his NASCAR Cup Series debut in Charlotte Motor Speedway’s 500-mile fall race in 2001.
 After a whirlwind week, Johnson gathered his thoughts in the cockpit of his blue-and-red, Lowe’s Home Improvement-sponsored No. 48 Chevrolet.

 The 26-year-old rookie had two goals for the race: complete all the laps, and do not crash Jeff Gordon – his championship-leading teammate at Hendrick Motorsports.
 As for Johnson’s hopes of winning?
 Yeah, right.
 The El Cajon, California, native had one NASCAR Xfinity Series victory in two-plus seasons with Herzog Motorsports.
 Wins could come later.
 On Oct.
 7, 2001, Johnson simply wanted to avoid embarrassment.